Calming modern home office design

 Beautiful spaces that also inspire

-When designing your home office, you should choose a style that reflects the style of your home and your particular interests and passions.
-Or in other words, aim to create a home office that doesn’t necessarily look like one.
-These rooms are often multipurpose, perhaps also functioning as a guest room, a playroom or just part of the living space.
+When designing your home office, choose a style that reflects the style of your home, your interests and your passions.
+In other words, aim to create a home office that doesn’t necessarily look like one!
+These rooms are often multipurpose, perhaps also functioning as a guest room, a playroom or part of the living space.
 In the example above, a classic Thonet chair replaces the traditional office chair and a vintage desk with some charm and patina makes a practical but beautiful working surface.
 Adding art and objet d’art is essential for charm and personality.

 “Prioritise comfort and functionality.
 A supportive chair, an organised desk for a home office, and proper lighting can help reduce stress and physical strain” ~ interiors expert Wendy Moore